 Some of my clients prefer to have an impound account so they don’t have huge property tax bills twice a year.
 Others prefer to have direct control of their money and not have it tied up in the impound or reserve account.

 Transfer of Your Loan

-Private mortgage insurance and government mortgage insurance protect the lender against default, and enable the lender to make a loan which the lender considers a higher risk.
+Private mortgage insurance (PMI) and government mortgage insurance (MI) protect the lender against default, and enable the lender to make a loan which the lender considers a higher risk.
 Lenders often require mortgage insurance for loans where the down payment is less than 20% of the sales price.
 You may be billed monthly, annually, by an initial lump sum, or some combination of all of these for your mortgage insurance premium.
 Ask your lender if mortgage insurance is required, and, if so, how much it will cost.
 Mortgage insurance should not be confused with mortgage life, credit life, or disability insurance, which are designed to pay off a mortgage in the event of the borrower’s death or disability.

 You may also be offered “lender paid” mortgage insurance (“LPMI”).
 Under LPMI plans, the lender purchases the mortgage insurance and pays the premiums to the insurer.
 The lender will increase your interest rate to pay for the premiums — but LPMI may reduce your settlement costs.
 You cannot cancel LPMI or government mortgage insurance during the life of your loan.
 However, it may be possible to cancel private mortgage insurance at some point, such as when your loan balance is reduced to a certain amount.
-Before you commit to paying for mortgage insurance, ask abouts the specific requirements for cancellation.
+Before you commit to paying for mortgage insurance, ask about the specific requirements for cancellation.